gardener/gardener/docs/concepts/resource-manager.md

 Also, it makes sure that manual modifications to these resources are reconciled back to the desired state.

 In the Gardener project we were using the kube-addon-manager since more than two years.
-While we have progressed with our [extensibility story](https://github.com/gardener/gardener/blob/master/docs/proposals/01-extensibility.md) (moving cloud providers out-of-tree) we had decided that the kube-addon-manager is no longer suitable for this use-case.
+While we have progressed with our [extensibility story](https://github.com/gardener/gardener/blob/master/docs/proposals/01-extensibility.md) (moving cloud providers out-of-tree), we had decided that the kube-addon-manager is no longer suitable for this use-case.
 The problem with it is that it needs to have its managed resources on its file system.
 This requires storing the resources in `ConfigMap`s or `Secret`s and mounting them to the kube-addon-manager pod during deployment time.
 The `gardener-resource-manager` uses `CustomResourceDefinition`s which allows to dynamically add, change, and remove resources with immediate action and without the need to reconfigure the volume mounts/restarting the pod.